Being a Resident Assistant (RA) can be one of the most meaningful parts of your college experience.

 There are numerous benefits to becoming an RA at Drexel.
 Many of our staff members grow personally, gain valuable experience working with people, develop leadership skills, and connect with their peers in a very meaningful way.
 Additionally, our staff is provided a financial compensation of a room in the residence halls, a meal plan, and small stipend each term.

 There is a selection process for becoming an RA that all interested applicants are required to go through in order to obtain the position.
-This begins with attending an information session, which are hosted in the fall and beginning of the winter term.
+For undergraduate students, this begins with attending an information session, which are hosted in the fall and beginning of the winter term.
 The selection process then continues throughout the winter term and concludes before spring break.
+For graduate students, information sessions are hosted early spring and the selection process concludes in mid-May.